Omni Path Specification

 Omni namespace

-Omni paths are organized by universal subject identifiers and follows the structure:
+Omni namespace is organized by universal subject identifiers and follows the structure:

 | Symbol | Meaning | Notes |